This post may contain affiliate links. Please read our disclosure policy.

 Preheat your oven to broil.
 You’re only going to be using it to melt the cheese on top.

 In the second dish use a fork to beat the egg with a tablespoon of water.
-Take the chicken cutlets and season them on both sides with salt and pepper.
+Take the chicken cutlets or chicken breast halves and season them on both sides with salt and pepper.

 Heat some olive oil in a large skillet over medium heat.
-I recommend a 12 inch skillet if you have it.
-You don’t want the heat too high or you’ll risk burning the panko before the chicken is cooked through.
+I recommend a 12 inch skillet.

 Dredge the chicken cutlets in the egg and then place them in the panko mixture.
 Use a fork or your hands to completely coat the chicken.
+Make sure it’s pressed on well.
 Place the chicken in the skillet.

 Flip it over and cook for another 3-4 minutes or until it’s cooked through, 165° F. Remove the chicken from the skillet and onto a plate.